 During our group tour of South Africa, Namibia, Botswana and Zimbabwe, we had the opportunity to take in a scenic flight over the Okavango Delta in Botswana.
 I don’t really like flying, especially in a little airplane.
 But was I going to let the butterflies in my stomach stop me from this cool adventure?
 Heck, no!

-The flights were offered through a great company called Mack Air in Maun.
-The company opened in 1994.
+The flight company our tour operator used was Mack Air, based out of Maun.
+The company opened in 1994, so it has a long history and a good reputation, which should ease the fears of any nervous flyers out there.
 They offer tourist transfers, scenic flights, supply runs to and from game lodges, and evacuation services when needed.

 The plane we took was a little Cessna.
 I believe it was a Cessna 210 Centurion, based on information from Mack Air’s website and the number of seats the plane had.
 Unfortunately I don’t have a great penchant for technical specifications like this!
 But I do have a photo:

 Before we took off, our pilot asked if we wanted him to fly nicely, or if we wanted a more thrilling flight.
 I asked him to please fly nicely because I didn’t know whether airsickness would be an issue for me or not.
 This was the smallest plane I had ever flown in!
 Luckily the pilot was accommodating and true to his word.
 The flight was surprisingly smooth.

 UNESCO added the Okavango Delta to the World Heritage List in 2014.
 The delta is produced by seasonal floods.
 Water from the Okavango River surges and spreads over the delta between the months of March and June.
 The floods peak between June and August, which draws a huge number of animals to the area each year.